Energy storage uses a chemical process or a pumped hydro system to store electrical energy so that it can be used at a later time.

 Energy storage took a considerable leap forward in 2017, with the construction and commissioning of the world's biggest lithium-ion battery in South Australia and the announcement of the Snowy 2.0 pumped hydro expansion.

 On the household storage front, approximately 20,789 energy storage systems were installed in 2017, a three-fold increase on the 6750 installed in 2016.
 In addition, 12 per cent of the 172,000 PV installations in 2017 included a battery, up from 5 per cent in 2016.
-This brings the cumulative tally to 28,000 battery systems installed across Australia.
+This brings the total number of battery systems installed across Australia to 28,000.

 Virtual power plants and other battery storage initiatives by various state governments are helping to drive demand at the consumer level, improving ROI on battery unit prices as costs fall.

-Following the overwhelming success of the Hornsdale Power Reserve, a number of other grid-scale batteries are being constructed in 2018, including a 30 MW/30 MWh battery at the Ballarat Terminal Station, a 25 MW/50 MWh battery at the Gannawarra Solar Farm and a 20 MW/34 MWh battery at the Bulgana Wind Farm.
+Following the overwhelming success of the Hornsdale Power Reserve, a number of other grid-scale batteries are being constructed, including a 30 MW/30 MWh battery at the Ballarat Terminal Station, a 25 MW/50 MWh battery at the Gannawarra Solar Farm and a 20 MW/34 MWh battery at the Bulgana Wind Farm.